Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Exploratory Hidden Markov Factor Model (EHMFM)

-\subsubsection{Transition Model}
+\subsection{Transition Model}

-Considering the two data structures discussed in Section \ref{Descrip Data}, different transition models are needed for different data.
-In the following, we first illustrate unique components in the DT-EHMFM, which ignores the effects of time intervals between two consecutive observations, to get a brief understanding of the structure of the proposed integrating model.
-In other words, the DT-EHMFM assumes consistent time intervals between measurements, which is easy to be violated in digital health data.
-Then, we further introduce the CT-EHMFM, which allows longitudinal data collected on a regular or irregular basis to relax the assumption of identical time intervals.
+Considering the two data structures discussed in Section \ref{Descrip Data}, the appropriate transition models vary based on the data at hand.
+To provide a basic understanding of the structure of the proposed integrated model, we first illustrate the transition model in the DT-EHMFM in Section \ref{DT-EHMFM}, which ignores the effects of time intervals between two consecutive observations.
+In other words, the DT-EHMFM assumes consistent time intervals between measurements, which are frequently violated in mobile health data.
+Therefore, we subsequently introduce the CT-EHMFM in Section \ref{CT-EHMFM}, which relaxes the assumption of identical time intervals to allow longitudinal data to be collected irregularly.

-\textbf{DT-EHMFM:} Given a state sequence $\bb{W}_{i}$, standard assumptions of DTHMM assume that 1) given a state $w_{it}$, observations $\bb{y}_{it}$ are independent, and 2) given a state $w_{it}$ and subjects' contextual features, the state at the next occasion $w_{i,t+1}$ is not related to any information from previous occasions.